Sourdough Coffee Cake

 • Add the milk and mix until smooth.

-• Sprinkle the crumb mixture evenly over the top.
+• Spread the batter in the prepared pan and sprinkle the crumb mixture evenly over the top.

 • Bake the cake for 45 to 50 minutes, until a paring knife inserted in the center comes out clean, and the edge of the cake just barely pulls away from the pan.

 • Remove it from the oven and cool on a rack.
+Once cooled sprinkle with powdered sugar if desired.

 Notes